LEE -- Residents this week can speak up about the future use of four long-dormant paper mills in Lee and Lenox Dale.

 The meeting begins 7 p.m. in the Lee Elementary School cafeteria on Greylock Street, behind Lee Middle and High School.

 The project, funded by the U.S. Environmental Protection Agency last fall, is designed to assist with community involvement, research planning and implementation strategies related to brownfields cleanup and reuse of the industrial sites.

 Although Mill Renaissance LLC, led by Great Barrington developer Jeffrey Cohen, has a preliminary mixed-use plan for the Eagle Mill, regional planners say the federally funded study is looking at the big picture as no plans exist to date for the other three mills.

 "The Eagle Mill proposal can only help our efforts and, if developed, could lead to a domino effect for reuse of the remaining mills," said BRPC senior planner Melissa Provencher.

 In March, Niagara Worldwide of St. Louis and Niagara, Wis. announced it was poised to buy Columbia, Greylock and Niagara from Schweitzer-Mauduit International.

 The paper manufacturer already had sold the Eagle Mill to an Albany, N.Y.-area developer, whose plans to redevelop the town's oldest mill never materialized.
-Cohen plans to execute the purchase and sale agreement he has with representatives of the current owner if his re-use project receives local and state approval.

 Thursday's public input session will be the first of several, according to Provencher, as the mills reuse will impact the town's infrastructure, economy, environmental and social surroundings.